-Alexander has been a Qualified German Certified Auditor since 2005 before which he completed his CPA examination in New Hampshire, USA, in 2002 and licensing in Maine, USA, in 2005.
+Alexander has been a Qualified German Certifed Auditor since 2005 before which he completed his CPA examination in New Hampshire, USA, in 2002 and licensing in Maine, USA, in 2005.
 He has a degree in business studies from the University of Applied Science in Mainz, Germany.

-Alexander has been a member of the German Advisory Board of the Chamber of Public Accountants, and a member of the Accounting and Auditing Committee of the Chamber of Public Accountants since 2018.
-He also served between 2011 and 2014.
+Alexander has been a member of the German Advisory Board of the Chamber of Public Accountants, and a member of the Accounting and Auditing Committee of the Chamber of Public Accountants between 2011 and 2014 and between 2018 and 2022.